CodeMelted/codemelted.github.io/README.md

 ```
 X.Y.Z (dd mmm yyyy):
 ^ All module use cases are implemented
-  ^ An individual use case becomes available
+  ^ An individual use case becomes available or is tweaked significantly
     ^ Use case fixes / tweaks
 ```

 As the CodeMelted modules are developed, they will be versioned as identified above.
 A use case is considered available when a sufficient portion of its functionality is developed, tested, and documented.
 This will reset the `.Z` for any fixes made to existing available module use cases.
-When everything is done, it will be released as `1.0.0`.
+When everything is done with an identified major version, it will be released as `X.0.0` release.

-- *NOTE: The `2.0.0` version of any module is considered something outside this design document.
-It will be covered with a similar document as this if something is ever considered worthy* 🙂.

 # License